AD006/Boston-Housing-Dataset/README.md

 # Boston-Housing-Dataset
 The dataset for this project originates from the UCI Machine Learning Repository.
 It contains information about different houses in Boston.
 There are 506 samples and 13 feature variables in this dataset.

+We can also access this data from the scikit-learn library.

 The objective is to predict the value of prices of the house using the given features

 This is a copy of UCI ML housing dataset.